 - Relaunch the game by double-clicking the icon of the game or running the executable file.
 See if the game launches properly without the error screen.

 Method #2 Just Reboot Your Computer

-If some of the files that need to be accessed by the patcher kernel are being accessed by some other applications or processes like the antivirus or disk indexing service or anything else, the patcher kernel may be denied access by the operating system to avoid read-write conflicts and may lead to PVP.NET Patcher Kernel stopped working.
+Suppose the files that need to be accessed by the patcher kernel are being accessed by some other applications or processes like the antivirus or disk indexing service.
+In that case, the operating system may deny the patcher kernel access to avoid read-write conflicts.
+This may lead to PVP.NET Patcher Kernel stopping to work.

 Just a simple reboot can do the trick for you.
 To do just that,

 - Click on the Windows icon at the leftmost bottom corner of your screen, on the taskbar, or press the Windows key on your Keyboard, which is generally located at the bottom row alongside the space and Alt keys.